CBI sells +$274 million in forex on Sunday - Shafaq News

 Shafaq News/ The Central Bank of Iraq (CBI) auctioned over $274 million on Sunday, with remittances outweighing cash sales by a huge margin.

-Cash deals were made by two banks made cash deals, while requests made for external balances were met by 16 banks.
-A total of only 16 exchange companies took part in the auction.
+Cash deals by one bank made cash deals, while requests made for external balances were met by 16 banks.
+A total of only 14 exchange companies took part in the auction.

 In May, Iraq's central bank banned 197 companies from participating in foreign currency auctions, a move seen as targeting money laundering and terrorism financing.